 Vegan Alternatives for Eggs and Dairy

-For whathever reason you became vegetarian, the same reasons point to veganism.
-To live cruelty free, for the planet, for the third world or for your own health, a vegan lifestyle is the logical step.
+For whatever reason you became vegetarian, the same reasons point to veganism.
+To live cruelty free, for the planet, for food injustice issues or for your own health, a vegan lifestyle is the logical step.
 Gone are the days in New Zealand when margarine was illegal and only powdered soya milk was available.
 It has never been easier to go vegan.
 Start with looking at your existing recipes and food preferences.
 It is not difficult to adapt almost any recipe by trying some of the suggestions below.

 For prune puree, stew 1/2 cup of pitted prunes with 1/4 cup of water then blend until smooth.
 Use 1/3 cup of puree for half a cup of butter.
 If you don’t have to be 100% oil free, you can add a tablespoon of oil or margarine to these oil free alternatives for improved mouth feel.